geoscholar/RGVFlood/docs/implementation/surveydatamodel/gis/index.rst

 Graphical representation of the location and elevation, as well as the data information for the geographically displayed information, for the elements in the provided ArcGIS Geodatabase formatshall be provided.
 The source for the graphical portion of the GIS shall be from the “As-Built” AutoCAD data supplemented with the field collected data.
 The geographic coordinate and elevation information for the elements being added to the GIS system, whether points, polylines or closed polygons, shall be collected and represented in the GIS based upon the accuracy level for the GNSS equipment being provided for the project being surveyed and mapped.

-Station Survey GIS Data Model
+Survey Code List
 -----------------
 .. list-table::
  :header-rows: 1

  * - Code:
    - Description
    - Field Survey Location
+ * - ABT:
+   - Abutment